Neotropical otter: Communication

 Like other otter species, Neotropical otters will mark their territory with scratching or spraint (feces) in obvious places like rocks and under bridges.
 Signs of marking may be most concentrated around their dens.
 They tend to only mark in certain areas of the den, separate from the activity center of the den.
 In caves, where a water sources may leak through the walls and wash away the scent, the resident may mark areas inside their den.

 Competition

-The niches and ranges of the giant river otter and the Neotropical otter overlap widely.
+The niches and ranges of the giant otter and the Neotropical otter overlap widely.
 Both species are diurnal and mainly piscivorous.
 The giant otter is less of a generalist in habitat, preferring slow-moving water and overhanging vegetation, but where the Neotropical otter may also occur.
 The giant otter is much larger and hunts in groups, so it can take larger prey.
 Some areas, like the Pantanal, have high enough productivity such that both otter species can coexist with little or no competition (niche partitioning).
 Additionally, Neotropical otters prefer deeper and wider streams than giant otters.